-Often times one of the best ways to transport product throughout a warehouse facility is through lifting it up and moving it overhead.
+Often times one of the best ways to transport products throughout a warehouse facility is through lifting it up and moving it overhead.
 By handing products and materials overhead you can help to increase productivity, enhance worker safety and increase the amount of available floor space.

-With many different types of overhead material handling equipment ranging from wall mounted jib cranes to double girder top running cranes it can understandably be a little overwhelming to even approach the idea of implementing a crane within your work place.
+With many different types of overhead material handling equipment ranging from wall mounted jib cranes to double girder top running cranes, it can understandably be a little overwhelming to even approach the idea of implementing a crane within your workplace.

 Though a good thing to know is that all overhead material handling equipment shares the same common goal, to lift items up efficiently, ergonomically and safely and move it from one location to another without causing any damage to the product, workers or facility.

-Though this particular blog will be focusing on the workstation bridge crane, and just like past blogs about jib cranes and gantry cranes we will give you a general overview as to what they are and how you can implement them into the work place.
+Though this particular blog will be focusing on the workstation bridge crane, and just like past blogs about jib cranes and gantry cranes we will give you a general overview as to what they are and how you can implement them into the workplace.

-Gantry cranes are made of two uprights which are connected by an I-beam which serves as the bridge for the trolley.
+Gantry cranes are made of two uprights, which are connected by an I-beam, which serves as the bridge for the trolley.
 Gantry cranes can be either manual or powered.

 Powered: The uprights run on a track system on the floor level.
-Though in a lighter-duty crane, the uprights will be on wheels which can be manually positioned and repositioned throughout the facility.
+Though in a lighter-duty crane, the uprights will be on wheels, which can be manually positioned and repositioned throughout the facility.